Last Updated on December 6, 2023 by Sharon Advik

 Since there isn’t as much room to rewire buttons to suit your needs as you might like, Canon may be a little too confident in the 80D’s design.

-The ability to instantly retrieve the top setting in your “My Menu” is one personalization that is lacking, for instance.
+The ability to instantly retrieve the top setting in your “My Menu” lacks personalization, for instance.

 Comparing the Canon 80D to lower-end DSLR and mirrorless choices available today, which have a shortage of buttons and menu options, I still prefer it by a significant margin.